-The following content is mainly historical; EGLIBC is no longer maintained or developed except for merges to the remaining active release branches.
+The following content is historical; EGLIBC is no longer maintained or developed.

 Here are answers to frequently-asked questions about EGLIBC.